The Disaster Lab Develops and Validates Practical Innovations for Disaster Preparation, Response, and Recovery.

 The Disaster Lab collaborates on the evaluation of innovative construction materials and technology that can aid in disaster preparation and help to protect communities in high disaster risk areas.

 We understand the need for housing, infrastructure, and improvements across California & the world; we believe that this development must be sustainable, equitable, and resilient to a changing climate.
-To aid in this process, our lab connects innovators to decisions makers and end-users to ensure that their solutions can fit it into their existing structural systems and common operating procedures.
+To aid in this process, our lab connects innovators to decision-makers and end-users to ensure that their solutions can fit it into their existing structural systems and common operating procedures.

-We work with experts, builders, startups, and researchers to identify, test, and validate novel materials like the FSI Inc fire-resistant paint.
+We work with experts, builders, startups, and researchers to identify, test, and validate novel materials, like theFSI Inc fire-resistant paint pictured to the left.

 Advancing remote sensing and vegetation management for Wildfire prevention

-In addition, we facilitate field testing and data collection opportunities for labs, academics, and university start ups such as Squishy Robotics, pictured here with Battalion Chief Graham Groneman of Marin County Fire Department, during a controlled burn event near Novato, CA.
+In addition, we facilitate field testing and data collection opportunities for labs, academics, and university start-ups such as Squishy Robotics, pictured here with Battalion Chief Graham Groneman of Marin County Fire Department, during a controlled burn event near Novato, CA.

 IMG_4736 (1)